What is Prior Authorization in healthcare?

 1. Time-Consuming for Doctors

-According to Medical Economics, many physicians have long expressed their dissatisfaction with the time they and their staff have to spend interacting with health plans.
-When a prescription needs authorizing, this takes a lot of admin time, including when a physician has to spend persuading an insurance company to cover a medication or an expensive procedure.
+According to Medical Economics, many physicians have long expressed their dissatisfaction with the time they and their staff spend interacting with health plans.
+Authorizing a prescription takes a lot of admin time, including the time a physician has to spend persuading an insurance company to cover a medication or an expensive procedure.

 Per the AMA, “Ninety percent of surveyed physicians reported that the PA process delays patient access to necessary care.
 Forty-four percent of doctors say PA requests “often or always” hold up care.
 And those delays are often lengthy, with 26 percent of physicians saying that, in the prior week, they waited three business days or more on average to receive PA decisions from health plans.”

 There are multiple steps that a physician has to follow to complete prior authorizations.
-This can involve securing the correct form, fill it out with the required information, submitting the form to the plan, etc. In particular, holding time is long when trying to reach a customer service representative in the insurance company, with hold times averaging 20 minutes or more.
+This can involve securing the correct form, filling it out with the required information, submitting it to the plan, etc. In particular, the holding time is extended when trying to reach a customer service representative in the insurance company, with hold times averaging 20 minutes or more.
 Many physicians will tell you that the overall process can take 30-45 minutes for each PA submission.

 Many real-life case studies demonstrate prior authorization challenges.
 Danielle Ofri, an associate professor at New York University School of Medicine, speaks of her experience with PA as “frustrating.”
-In one example, Dr. Opri had to go through four phone calls and four customer-care representatives to request 90 pills each month for her patient who suffers from high blood pressure, rather than the 45, which the company recommended.
-The issue was that the 45 pills a month was the maximum allowed for this particular medication.
-After submitting a list of information, including a list of all the blood-pressure medications that the patient had been on in the past, including dates of initiation and relevant lab values, Dr. Ofri received approval from the representative after going back and forth countless times.
-According to Dr. Ofri, the time spent on the phone could have been put to better use for patient care.
+In one example, Dr. Opri had to go through four phone calls and four customer-care representatives to request 90 pills each month for her patient, who suffers from high blood pressure, rather than the 45 that the company recommended.
+The issue was that 45 pills a month was the maximum allowed for this particular medication.
+After submitting a list of information, including all the blood-pressure medicines the patient had been on in the past, including dates of initiation and relevant lab values, Dr. Ofri received approval from the representative after going back and forth countless times.
+According to Dr. Ofri, the time spent on the phone could have been better used for patient care.

 Kevin de Regnier, DO, a solo family practitioner in Winterset, Iowa, also speaks of his negative experience with prior authorization, which has grown steadily during his 26 years of practice.
 According to de Regnier, the nurses spend about 10% of their time each day on prior authorization.
 “It’s an unreimbursed cost of providing care, and unfortunately, we don’t have the financial resources to bring in someone to do prior auth exclusively, even on a part-time basis,” he says.

 Unfortunately, they are not alone; a survey found that 84% of responding physicians believe the burden of PAs is high or extremely high.
-Another 86% of physicians also responded that the burden of PAs has increased over the past five years, which takes away the time that physicians can care for their patients.
+Another 86% of physicians also responded that the burden of PAs has increased over the past five years, taking away time that physicians can spend caring for their patients.

 2. Costly for Healthcare Practices

 A study by Health Affairs further revealed that practices spent an average of $68,274 per physician per year interacting with health plans when the time is converted to dollars.
 This equates to $23 billion and $31 billion annually!
-Prior authorization ultimately ends up costing the health care system more than it saves.
+Prior authorization ultimately costs the healthcare system more than it saves.

 3. The Process Problem

-More drugs than ever before require prior authorization.
-The number of insurance plans is increasing as well, each with its own forms and policies.
+More drugs than ever require prior authorization.
+The number of insurance plans is also increasing, each with its own forms and policies.
 This makes it difficult for providers to keep up as the requirements keep changing.

-Failure to obtain proper authorizations can have a drastic effect on the practice income.
+Failure to obtain proper authorizations can drastically affect the practice’s income.
 No authorization means no payment.
-Insurers won’t pay for procedures if the correct prior authorization isn’t received, and most contracts restrict you from billing the patient.
-PA denials result in lost revenue, declines in provider and patient satisfaction, and delays in patient care.
+Insurers won’t pay for procedures if the correct prior approval isn’t received, and most contracts restrict you from billing the patient.
+PA denials result in lost revenue, provider and patient satisfaction declines, and patient care delays.

-The chart below demonstrates this and shows how much revenue is lost due to authorization.
+The chart below demonstrates how much revenue is lost due to authorization.

-Despite the effort to save cost on the insurer’s side, it is unclear whether insurance companies are saving money in the long run.
+Despite the effort to save costs on the insurer’s side, it is unclear whether insurance companies are saving money in the long run.
 One study examined the records of more than 4,000 patients with Type 2 diabetes who were prescribed medications requiring prior authorizations.
-Those who were denied the medications had higher overall medical costs during the following year; not getting the medications probably worsened their conditions.
-Therefore it cost insurers more in the long term as they seek other treatment and medication.
+Those denied the medications had higher overall medical costs the following year; not getting the medicines probably worsened their conditions.
+Therefore, it costs insurers more in the long term as they seek other treatments and medication.

-Although PA is widely implemented as a cost-containment measure, it is a labor-intensive procedure for health care providers, patients, pharmacists, and pharmacy benefit plans.
-Denied claims create the need for manual intervention; this increases practice costs and administrative transaction costs (just under $14 per transaction).
+Although PA is widely implemented as a cost-containment measure, it is intensive for health care providers, patients, pharmacists, and pharmacy benefit plans.
+Denied claims require manual intervention, which increases practice costs and administrative transaction costs (just under $14 per transaction).

-A common problem with many busy practices is that many claim denials sit unworked since denials are usually the most difficult and time-consuming work for billing staff.
-PA requires multiple letters with supporting documentation and multiple telephone conversations.
+A common problem with many busy practices is that many claim denials sit unworked since denials are usually the most challenging and time-consuming work for billing staff.
+PA requires multiple letters with supporting documentation and numerous telephone conversations.
 Consequently, PA costs are expensive, administratively daunting, and unsustainable for most primary care providers.

 4. Patient Delay

 The real impact of PA is often felt by patients who are delayed in getting their medication or treatment.
-As a patient, PA problems can create a huge interruption; they have to determine whether the process is stalled out with the doctor, the insurance company, or the pharmacy.
+As a patient, PA problems can create a vast interruption; they must determine whether the doctor, the insurance company, or the pharmacy stall the process.

 Nearly all physicians noted that wait times corresponded with delays in necessary care, which added to the risk of adverse events.
-Significantly, 78% of respondents said that PAs could result in patients forgoing necessary treatments, according to the release.
+According to the release, 78% of respondents said that PAs could result in patients forgoing essential treatments.

-For a submission to get authorized, approximately 64% of physicians waited for at least one business day for a PA decision, and 30% said they waited three or more business days, according to the AMA.
+According to the AMA, approximately 64% of physicians waited at least one business day for a PA decision for a submission to get authorized, and 30% said they waited three or more business days.
 During this time, patients are unable to start treatment.
 These long wait times harm patient experience and patient care.
 For many practices, the burden of the PA process causes them to abandon a preferred therapy in favor of a different formulary medication.

 5. Process Management

-The management of PA can sometimes be difficult to manage as the requirements can vary widely from one insurer to another.
-Each of them also has a different process for submitting prior authorization requests.
+PA management can sometimes be difficult as the requirements can vary widely from one insurer to another.
+Each also has a different process for submitting prior authorization requests.
 This means the process cannot be standardized at times and must be done manually, which, of course, can drain resources and time if this is already limited.

-- The approval expired after a limited time (normally 30 days)
+• The approval expired after a limited time (usually 30 days)

 The chart below shows the reason PA was denied: